 Hi, my name is Dustin Meyer.
-I graduated from University of Florida with a Bachelor’s in Health Science, received a Master’s in Medical Sciences from the University of South Florida, and am currently a fourth-year medical Student at Lake Erie College of Osteopathic Medicine in Bradenton, FL.
-I am pursuing a career in Radiology —, Read More
+I graduated from University of Florida with a Bachelor’s in Health Science, received a Master’s in Medical Sciences (MS) from the University of South Florida, and a Doctorate in Osteopathic Medicine (DO) from Lake Erie College of Osteopathic Medicine in Bradenton, FL.
+I am currently a Resident Physician at, Read More

 Every Thursday after my Organic Chemistry lab at UF, I drive down to visit Cait in Tampa.
 The drives are always boring, but the visits are always eventful, to say the least.
 Last weekend our friends, Michael and Melissa invited us to stay with them and some other friends at their cabin and go Red fishing in the Gulf.
 Although knowing, through experience, that good luck and fortune doesn’t frequently follow me into unfamiliar waters, I was extremely excited about the invitation.
 Last year during R&R leave from my deployment to Qatar, we ran out of gas several miles offshore.
 We had to call a company named Sea-Tow, which took more than an hour, to bring some needed fuel.